ClearcodeHQ/pypt/README.rst

 Answer questions about specific setting, and enjoy your new python package!

-You're welcome to suggest any improvements to pypt.
+You're welcome to suggest any improvements to the template.